Rodrik Harlaw by Nacho Molina © FFG

 - See also: Images of Rodrik Harlaw

-Rodrik's two sons died at the Battle of Fair Isle during the Greyjoy Rebellion.
+Rodrik's two sons died in the the sea battle off Fair Isle during Greyjoy's Rebellion.
 When the Faith of the Seven was still tolerated in the Iron Islands, Rodrik kept septons at Ten Towers to help care for his books, which he reads in the Book Tower.
 Rodrik's sister, Gwynesse, insists that she should rule Ten Towers, as she is seven years his elder.

 A Feast for Crows

-After the Battle of the Shield Islands, Rodrik is spotted by Victarion Greyjoy and Nute the Barber talking with Gorold Goodbrother and Dunstan Drumm in the castle yard at Lord Hewett's Town.
-They discuss their fears that the gains from the battle are little compared to the emnity of the Reach they have earned.
-During the feast in the Hewetts' hall, King Euron tells the ironborn they will conquer Westeros.
+After the taking of the Shields, Rodrik is spotted by Victarion Greyjoy and Nute the Barber talking with Lords Gorold Goodbrother and Dunstan Drumm in the yard at Oakenshield Castle near Lord Hewett's Town.
+They discuss their fears that the gains from the battle are little compared to the enmity of the Reach they have earned.
+During the feast in House Hewett's hall, King Euron tells the ironborn they will conquer Westeros.
 Rodrik is skeptical of Euron's planning as well as his claims of having sailed the Smoking Sea and seen Valyria.
 With Euron giving Greyshield to Harras, Hotho feels that he is now Rodrik's heir.

 A Dance with Dragons

-Asha recalls how after her uncle Euron Greyjoy was named the new King of the Isles and the North at the kingsmoot, Rodrik told her to flee while her uncle was busy.
-He also recommended she read Haereg's History of the Ironborn, which recounts the only time a kingsmoot decision was overturned.
+At Deepwood Motte, Asha recalls how after Euron was named the new King of the Isles and the North at the kingsmoot, Rodrik told her to flee while her uncle was busy.
+He also recommended she read Archmaester Haereg's History of the Ironborn, which recounts the only time a kingsmoot decision was overturned.

 |“||Rodrik: I prefer my history dead.
 Dead history is writ in ink, the living sort in blood.